TileDB-Inc/TileDB-CF-Py/documentation/contributing.md

+---
-# Contributing to TileDB-CF-Py
+title: Contributing to TileDB-CF-Py

-Hi!
+---

 Thank you for your interest in contributing to TileDB-CF-Py.
 The following notes are intended to help you file issues, bug reports, or contribute code to this open source project.

 ## Contributing Checklist